tgrothe/ilias-disable-save-all/README.md

 # ilias-disable-safe-all

-A tiny Tampermonkey JavaScript script, to disable the safe all buttons in ILIAS
+A tiny Tampermonkey JavaScript script, to disable the save all buttons in ILIAS

 ---